-Quite a nice part of the city, with lots of impressive old buildings, parts of the Roman city wall close-by, and just steps from the stunning Jardin du Luxemburg.
+Quite a nice part of the city, with lots of impressive old buildings.
+Parts of the Roman city wall close-by, and it’s just a couple of steps from the stunning Jardin du Luxemburg.
 Standing on top of the steps of the Pantheon we notice you can even see the Eiffel Tower.

-The Pantheon in Paris is a new attraction for both of us, one that none of us had even thought of visiting before.
+The Pantheon, Paris is a new attraction for both of us, one that none of us had even thought of visiting before.
 What a shame!
 We had no idea what we missed!
-The Pantheon in Paris is such a stunning building, probably one of the most impressive buildings that we came to see on our tour of Europe, and that’s me saying that after having visited places like Venice, Dubrovnik, and Rome.
+The Pantheon in Paris is such a stunning building, probably one of the most impressive buildings that we came to see on our tour of Europe.
+And that’s me saying that after having visited places like Venice, Dubrovnik, and Rome.

-Originally planned as a church that mimics the general design of the Pantheon in Rome, literally the house of “many Gods”, this building is now a mausoleum where all notable French citizens will find their last resting place.
+Originally planned as a church that mimics the general design of the Pantheon in Rome, literally the house of “many Gods”, this building is now a mausoleum.
+All notable French citizens will eventually find their last resting place here.

-Mind you, there are not that many of them interred in the Pantheon, a clear indicator that conditions for iterrment are very strict – in fact, it requires a parliamentary act.
-But as it turns out, there are quite a few famous people here, more than a not-Frenchy like me would probably expect to know.
+Mind you, there are not that many of them interred in the Pantheon.
+A clear indicator that conditions for interrment are very strict.
+In fact, it requires a parliamentary act to be considered.
+But as it turns out, there are quite a few famous people buried here, more than a not-Frenchy like me would probably expect to know.

-There’re famous poets down there in the crypt like Voltaire (whose remains were at one point rumoured to have been stolen from the tomb but, alas, when they checked eventually the inside of the coffin his remains were found to be still intact), Victor Hugo and Emile Zola, there’s famous politicians like Jean Jaurès, inventors like Braille and engineers, scientists, philosophers and activists.
+There’re famous poets down there in the crypt like Voltaire.
+His remains were at one point rumoured to have been stolen from the tomb but, alas, when they checked eventually the inside of the coffin his remains were found to be still intact.
+We see the grave sites of Victor Hugo and Emile Zola.
+There’s famous politicians like Jean Jaurès, inventors like Braille and engineers, scientists, philosophers and activists.

-Marie Curie and her husband Pierre are interred here – she is the first female person to have found her final resting place here due to her own merits.
-The unforgettable Antoine de Saint-Exupery, who wrote the story of the Little Prince – not buried here because his body was never found, but nonetheless commemorated here with a plaque.
+Marie Curie and her husband Pierre are interred at the Pantheon in Paris.
+She is the first female person to have found her final resting place here due to her own merits.
+And then there is also the unforgettable Antoine de Saint-Exupery, who wrote the story of the Little Prince.
+He is not buried at the Pantheon because his body was never found.
+Nonetheless, his life is commemorated here with a plaque.